Shanghai Railway Station metro station

-Shanghai Railway Station (上海火车站 (上海火車站, Shànghǎi Huǒchēzhàn)) is an interchange station between lines 1, 3 and 4 on the Shanghai Metro.
+Shanghai Railway Station (上海火车站 (Shànghǎi Huǒchēzhàn)) is an interchange station between lines 1, 3 and 4 on the Shanghai Metro.
 It is one of the stations where Line 3 and Line 4 share the same tracks and elevated platforms.

 The transfer between Line 1 and lines 3 and 4 is actually quite long and would take around 8 minutes without suitcases.
 Both metro stations are located on the opposing sides of the train station with a long tunnel connecting both platforms.
 Passengers transfer between Lines 1 and 3/4 would require two single-journey tickets or separate scans of QR Code.
 However, fares paid using physical or digital Shanghai Public Transport Card would be calculated as a single journey provided the transfer is completed within 30 minutes.

 In addition to being an interchange between metro lines, the station facilitates transfer to Shanghai's main railway station.
 A tunnel leads directly from the concourse of the metro station to the concourse of the railway station.

 This station served as the northern terminus of Line 1 before the extension to Gongfu Xincun opened on 28 December 2004.